olugbeminiyi2000/Django-Blog-Management-System-DBMS-/blogs/README.md

 ## Features
 - **User Authentication**: Sign up and log in to securely manage your blog posts.
 - **CRUD Operations**: Effortlessly create, read, update, and delete posts.
-- **Personalized Homepage**: After logging in, users land on a tailored homepage to manage their content.
+- **Personalized Homepage**: After logging in, users land on a tailored homepage to manage their content, and also view the content of every user on the general homepage.
 - **Responsive Design**: Enjoy a seamless experience across desktops, tablets, and phones.

 ## What I Learned